Thanks to Norm De Merchant for some of the

 Formed as a parish in 1872, parish registers start in 1886.

-Saint-Basile is the site of the church serving the parish of Saint-Basile le Grand.
-Founded in 1782 by early Acadian settlers, Saint-Basile served the entire Madawaska region on both sides of the Upper St.John until 1838, when St.Bruno in what is today Van Buren was founded, and then 1843, when Ste-Luce in what is today Frenchville.
+Saint-Basile was founded in 1785 by early Acadian settlers.
+It is the site of the church serving the parish of Saint-Basile le Grand, which was established in 1794.
+Saint-Basile served the entire Madawaska region on both sides of the Upper St.John until 1838, when St.Bruno in what is today Van Buren was founded, and then 1843, when Ste-Luce in what is today Frenchville.

 "Saint Basile 5 mi.
 E of Edmundston.
 PO St Basil 1852-c1885: PO Upper St Basil c1885-1911; PO St Bazil 1911-1938; PO St Basile from 1938.
 Village incorporated 1966."
 (Rayburn)